This is a classic pattern. One still in use today. It induces a set of leads and prospects to take action to buy. Image by: The Literary Digest

 A story that lasts for three or four thousand years resonates is a deep way with every generation.
 To understand this pattern, we delve into myths and archetypes — something understand by the creators of the 1984 Apple commercial.

-Module 6: Using Story Telling in Marketing: Scripting Short Videos for Social Media
+Module 6: The Structure of Good Scripting For Short Videos on Social Media

 "It usually takes me more than three weeks to prepare a good impromptu speech."— Mark Twain